 On the left side of the screen you will see the most important pages of this website, reference info that answers the most common and urgent questions that people usually have.

 If you are new to electric vehicles (EVs), definitely download and print out the EV basics fact sheet and EV market guide.
 It’s just two pages, and designed to be printed out double-sided on a single piece of paper, because it’s the intro fact sheet that some local EV activists carry around to hand out to people when asked about these cars.
 We also use this fact sheet at outreach events, handing it out to people who show interest in EVs, and it is updated 2-3 times a year.
+UPDATE: the chart of available EV models is no longer updated, due to the feds killing the tax credit in mid 2025, but the rest of the fact sheet is still valid.

 The most important pages are linked on the left, but there is some secondary information posted on the right.
-This includes more detailed information about EV technology, specific cars that I’ve owned and can provide more detailed guidance on, and the free access to HOV lanes (a complex topics).
+This includes more detailed information about EV technology, specific cars that I’ve owned and can provide more detailed guidance on, and the free access to HOV lanes (a complex topic).

 If you are really interested in EVs, you should come down to the monthly meeting of the “EV Club of the South” group.
 We meet up at Manuel’s Tavern on the third Wednesday of every month, and at our meeting typically ever major EV on the market is represented, with owners happy to answer questions or even give you a ride in their car.
 The EV Club has a website here, and they have a very active Facebook group.

 I’ve been following this stuff really closely since 2008, have learned a lot over the years and many EVs owned, and have organized it all and offer it up to you here.
 Sadly some news sources out there will outright lie to you about EVs, and so hopefully this reference site serves well in opposition to all that disinformation.
+And on that note, InsideEVs has a useful series called “EV Myths Discharged” where they tackle some of the most common bits of misinformation, including:

 Start by downloading and printing the EV fact sheet.
 I hope all this helps you in your EV journey!